fbcotter/dataset_loading/docs/filequeue.rst

 emptied and give it time to fill up.
 Perhaps 10ms should work, i.e.::

     list_of_files = [file_queue.get(timeout=0.01) for _ in range(1000)]

+For more info on the FileQueue, see its :py:class:`docstring <dataset_loading.core.FileQueue>`.